Route Guide - iPhone / Android - Partners - Forum - Photos - Deals - What's New - School of Rock

 Featured Route For Upper Crag

-This route is just to the left of Nido de Falcones, which shares the same belay spot.
+This route is just to the right of Ave de Rapiña which shares the same belay spot.
 Both climbs are great, especially if you haven't been climbing long.
-The crux is at the end of the climb where you have some small balancy holds followed by a great one just before the anchors.
-Our friend told us that both of these climbs held the same name - Nido de Falcones.
-However, we thought it deserved its own since they are completely different climbs....[more]
+The crux is at the end of the climb where you have to get over a bulge.
+Just before the anchors there will be a huge long handhold that will make the crux worth it....[more]
 Browse More Classics in International

 Latest Regional Forum Messages